micromicromicro/micromicro.cash/help/cases_create_a_digital_asset_store.md

     * `SEND_EMAIL_USERNAME`: The username to log into the mail server.
 This may be the same as `SEND_EMAIL`.

     * `SEND_EMAIL_PASSWORD`: The password for the email address.

-    * `SEND_TOKEN`: To prevent people from accessing downloads by sending fake data to the webhook we'll create a secret token to include in the request.
-Come up with 40 or so random numbers and letters and put them in the "Value" text box.
-You can use [random.org](random.org/passwords/?num=5&len=20&format=html&rnd=new) or another random data generator of your choice.

 1. You can test the function with this payload: